FEDERAL DIRECT STAFFORD LOANS

 Types of Direct Stafford Loans

 - Subsidized Loan: This type of loan is based on financial need.
 While the borrower remains in school, the interest on the loan is paid by the federal government.
-The interest rate for a subsidized loan at Highland Community College is fixed at 3.86% for the 2013-2014 academic year and 4.66% for the 2014-2015 academic year for undergraduate students.
+The interest rate for a subsidized loan at Highland Community College is fixed at 3.86% for the 2013-2014 academic year, 4.66% for the 2014-2015 academic year, 4.29% for the 2015-2016 academic year, and 3.76% for the 2016-2017 academic year for undergraduate students.
 The financial aid office will do a calculation to determine whether or not a student is eligible to receive a subsidized loan once the student has completed the loan application process.

 - Unsubsidized Loan: This loan is not based on financial need.
 Interest accrues from the date of disbursement until the final payment.
 The borrower can choose to pay the interest periodically while in school and during the grace period or can have the interest capitalized and added to the principal amount of the loan.
-The interest rate for an unsubsidized loan is fixed at 3.86% for the 2013-2014 academic year and 4.66% for the 2014-2015 academic year for undergraduate students.
+The interest rate for an unsubsidized loan is fixed at 3.86% for the 2013-2014 academic year, 4.66% for the 2014-2015 academic year, 4.29% for the 2015-2016 academic year, and 3.76% for the 2016-2017 academic year for undergraduate students.

 - Repayment begins 6 months after graduating, dropping below half-time, or withdrawing from your academic program.